kaby76/AntlrVSIX/README.md

 * Add back some of the useful UI from version 4, including the About Box, goto Listener/Visitor.
 I may add back other UI if I can access the Visual Studio LSP Client code.

+* Add colorized tagging of grammar.
+When I switch to the LSP implementation, this functionality was lost because it's not directly supported by the LSP Client/Server API that Microsoft provides.
+Microsoft says to implement this functionality using TextMate files, but it's not at all clear how to do this.

 ## Release notes for v5.0.0: